wendy-wm-wu/leetcode/SystemDesign.md

 Weak consistency works well in real time use cases such as VoIP, video chat, and realtime multiplayer games.
 For example, if you are on a phone call and lose reception for a few seconds, when you regain connection you do not hear what was spoken during connection loss.

+#### Eventual Consistency

+After a write, reads will eventually see it (typically within ms).
+Data is replicated asynchronously.

+This approach is seen in systems such as DNS and email.
+Eventual consistency works well in highly available systems.